Home » Water Filtration » Water Filter Systems » 7 Best Whole House Water Filter Systems of 2023

 • Professional installation required for warranty

 The National Sanitation Foundation, founded in 1944, is the organization that sets standards for food safety and sanitation.
-Following NSF directives, foodservice product manufacturers know the rules and safety guidelines to implement in the factory.
+Following NSF directives, water filter brands know the rules and safety guidelines to implement in the factory.

 These rules, or rather sanitation guidelines, help ensure that materials used in the foodservice industry is truly safe.
 It also translates to items used in the home, like systems engineered for purifying, softening, or filtering water.

 Having a certification from the NSF means that the numbers and figures a brand boasts of have truly been subjected to tests and confirmed true.
-Therefore, we only looked at water filter systems that were NSF-certified and compliant with all technical requirements.
+Therefore, you should only consider water filter systems that are NSF-certified and compliant with all technical requirements.

 We examined these filters by looking at how many contaminants they effectively removed.
-Not only does the removal of these particles help your water taste better, but it also improves the smell and your long-term safety.
+Not only does the removal of these particles help your water taste better, but it also improves the smell and your overall health.

-Depending on how big your house is, different water filter sizes might be necessary.
+Depending on how big your house is, different water filter sizes may be necessary.
 The number of bathrooms will also impact how well these systems work.

-Ideally, you want to find a filter that matches the size of your home.
+Ideally, you should go for a filter that matches the size of your home.
 Consider each water dispenser in the house and how many gallons per minute (GPM) are dispensed when making a purchase.

 Water Filter Systems (Best to Worst)Number of Bathrooms